-On 8 December 1937, Scharffenberg and his colleagues from the German Embassy and members of two other embassies and their nationals left Nanjing via the British gunship Cricket on the Yangtze.
-The massacre occurred over a period of six weeks, starting on December 13, 1937, the day that the Japanese captured Nanjing.
+On December 8, 1937, Scharffenberg and his colleagues from the German Embassy and members of two other embassies and their nationals left Nanjing via the British gunship Cricket on the Yangtze.
+The massacre occurred over six weeks, starting on December 13, 1937, when the Japanese captured Nanjing.
 During this period, soldiers of the Imperial Japanese Army murdered disarmed combatants and Chinese civilians, numbering an estimated 40,000 to over 300,000, and perpetrated widespread rape and looting.

 The Chinese government left for relocation on December 1, and the president left on December 7, leaving the fate of Nanjing to an International Committee led by John Rabe, a German national.

 The following day, on December 10, Rabe got his answer from the Generalissimo.
 The American ambassador in Hankow replied that although he supported Rabe’s proposal for a ceasefire, Chiang did not.
 Rabe says that the ambassador also “sent us a separate confidential telegram telling us that he has been officially informed by the Foreign Ministry in Hankow that our understanding that General Tang agreed to a three-day armistice and the withdrawal of his troops from Nanjing is mistaken, and that Chiang Kai-shek has announced that he is not in a position to accept such an offer.”
-This rejection of the committee’s ceasefire plan, in Rabe’s mind, sealed the city’s fate.
+In Rabe’s mind, this rejection of the Committee’s ceasefire plan sealed the city’s fate.
 Nanjing had been constantly bombed for days, and the Chinese troops that remained there were disheartened and had taken to drinking before the city’s inevitable fall.

-Many Westerners were living in the city at that time, conducting trade or on missionary trips.
-As the Japanese army approached Nanjing, most of them fled the city, leaving 27 foreigners.
-Five of these were journalists who remained in the city a few days after it was captured, leaving the city on December 16.
+Many Westerners lived in the city then, conducting trade or on missionary trips.
+As the Japanese army approached Nanjing, most fled the city, leaving 27 foreigners.
+Five were journalists who remained in the city a few days after it was captured, leaving the city on December 16.
 Fifteen of the remaining 22 foreigners formed a committee called the International Committee for the Nanking Safety Zone in the city’s western quarter.